anapsix/dynamicinfradays/user/pages/programme/default.md

 The HubSpot product is made up of over 200 separately deployable web APIs.
 While investing in a Service Oriented Architecture has many benefits, it can also expose new infrastructure scaling challenges.

-In this talk, Tom will discuss the challenges faced, and how his team built a Mesos-based software load balancer using Docker that improves reliability, decreases human intervention, and saves money.
+Tom will discuss the challenges faced, and how his team built a Mesos-based software load balancer using Docker that improves reliability, decreases human intervention, and saves money.

 #### <a name="journey"></a>_Running Docker, Mesos and More in Production: The Journey to Container Adoption in the Enterprise_ <span style="font-size: smaller">- Igor Moochnick</span>